 https://www.axxion.lu/

-The sub-fund considers the following Principal Adverse Impacts (PAIs):
+The sub-fund observes the following Principal Adverse Impacts (PAIs):

 The sub-fund applies the following exclusion criteria: